objcio/articles/2014-07-07-scripting-data.md

 `<class name="note" code="NOTE" description="A note" inherits="item" plural="notes">`<br />
 `  <cocoa class="NLNote"/>`

 The code is `NOTE`.
 It could be almost anything, but note that Apple reserves all lowercase codes for its own use, so `note` wouldn’t be allowed.
 It could be `NOT*`, or `NoTe`, or `XYzy`, or whatever you want.
 (Ideally the code wouldn’t collide with codes used by other apps.
-But there’s no way that we know of to ensure that, so we just, well, *guess*. `NOTE` may not be all that great of a guess.)
+But there’s no way that we know of to ensure that, so we just, well, *guess*.
+That said, `NOTE` may not be all that great of a guess.)

 Your classes should inherit from `item`.
-(In theory you could have a class the inherits from another of your classes.
-We’ve never tried this.)
+(In theory you could have a class the inherits from another of your classes, but we’ve never tried this.)

-The note class several properties:
+The note class has several properties:

 `<property name="id" code="ID  " type="text" access="r" description="The unique identifier of the note.">`<br />
 &nbsp;&nbsp;`<cocoa key="uniqueID"/>`<br />